itsgeegeez/fivem-ui-vitejs-template/README.md

     - `pnpm dev` - Run the project in development mode on the browser (frontend only)

 # **Donate**
 ##### Support this project by ⭐️ starring and sharing it.
 [Follow me](https://github.com/itsGeeGeez) to get the latest updates from me!
-Please consider donating for more content like this!
+Please consider donating for me to maintain this project! ❤️

 <a href="https://www.youtube.com/channel/UCZzDK-7I6nFLMG3cMEHoHyA"><img src="https://img.shields.io/badge/-Youtube-FF0000?logo=Youtube" /></a>
 <img src="https://img.shields.io/badge/Discord-zeeGeeG%232776-grey?labelColor=5865F2&logo=youtube" />
 <a href="https://github.com/itsGeeGeez">